Make changes to a co-operative

 The Registrar will register the member’s current relevant interest in the share capital of the co-operative.

 A disclosure statement is also required for certain issues of debentures to members or employees of a co-operative.
+If this is the case you may be requested to complete a ‘Lodge a co-operative disclosure statement or special resolution’ transaction via myCAV.
 Download our Example disclosure statement for members and employees to subscribe debentures (Word, 38KB).

 Change to another incorporated body